-"He is right in saying that you were with this hag the night she died;

-and that she told you something-"
+'He is right in saying that you were with this hag the night she died; and that she told you something-'

-"About the mother of the boy you named," replied the matron interrupting him.
-"Yes."
+'About the mother of the boy you named,' replied the matron interrupting him.
+'Yes.'

-"The first question is, of what nature was her communication?" said Monks.
+'The first question is, of what nature was her communication?' said Monks.

-"That's the second," observed the woman with much deliberation.

-"The first is, what may the communication be worth?"
+'That's the second,' observed the woman with much deliberation.
+'The first is, what may the communication be worth?'

-"Who the devil can tell that, without knowing of what kind it is?"
+'Who the devil can tell that, without knowing of what kind it is?' asked Monks.

-asked Monks.

-"Nobody better than you, I am persuaded," answered Mrs. Bumble: who did not want for spirit, as her yoke-fellow could abundantly testify.
+'Nobody better than you, I am persuaded,' answered Mrs. Bumble: who did not want for spirit, as her yoke-fellow could abundantly testify.

-"Humph!" said Monks significantly, and with a look of eager inquiry; "there may be money's worth to get, eh?"
+'Humph!' said Monks significantly, and with a look of eager inquiry; 'there may be money's worth to get, eh?'

-"Perhaps there may," was the composed reply.
+'Perhaps there may,' was the composed reply.

-"Something that was taken from her," said Monks.
-"Something that she wore.
-Something that-"
+'Something that was taken from her,' said Monks.
+'Something that she wore.
+Something that-'

-"You had better bid," interrupted Mrs. Bumble.
-"I have heard enough, already, to assure me that you are the man I ought to talk to."
-Mr. Bumble, who had not yet been admitted by his better half into any greater share of the secret than he had originally possessed, listened directed towards his wife and Monks, by turns, in undisquised astonishment; increased, if possible, when the latter sternly demanded, what sum was required for the disclosure.
-"What's it worth to you?" asked the woman, as collectedly as before.
+'You had better bid,' interrupted Mrs. Bumble.
+'I have heard enough, already, to assure me that you are the man I ought to talk to.'

+Mr. Bumble, who had not yet been admitted by his better half into any greater share of the secret than he had originally possessed, listened to this dialogue with outstretched neck and distended eyes: which he directed towards his wife and Monks, by turns, in undisguised astonishment; increased, if possible, when the latter sternly demanded, what sum was required for the disclosure.

+'What's it worth to you?' asked the woman, as collectedly as before.